30 Coins: Season 1

+Season 2

 Release

 The first episode of the eight-part first season premiered on HBO Europe on 29 November 2020.
-The rest of the episodes were released on a weekly basis.
-The series aired in the United States via HBO and HBO Max in 2021, prior to its airing on HBO Latin America.
+The rest of the episodes were released every week.
+The series aired in the United States via HBO and HBO Max in 2021 before airing on HBO Latin America.

 The first episode was screened at the 77th Venice International Film Festival on September 11, 2020.

 Reception

+According to the American review aggregation website Rotten Tomatoes, season 1 of 30 Coins has a 91% approval rating based on 11 reviews from critics, with an average rating of 7.7/10 and a critics' consensus on the site reading: "propulsive action, effective haunts, and just the right amount of absurdity make 30 Coins a twisty terror treat".

 Scout Tafoya of RogerEbert.com found the series entertaining, writing that de la Iglesia and Guerricaechevarría "peddle a Catholic version of the Cosmic Horrors of William Hope Hodgson and H.P.
 Lovecraft"; "their style a crispy plait of Luis Buñuel and Alex Cox".
-Rosie Knight of IGN considers that "much of the strength of 30 Coins comes from [its] trio of leads," and that "easily the best thing about the show is that, aside from the horror, it also works as an Indiana Jones-style artifact quest," giving it 8 out of 10.
-Marissa de la Cerda writing for The A.V.
-Club writes "the grotesqueries that de la Iglesia is known for are on full display in the phantasmagoric visuals and viscera".
-She grades it a B, concluding that it "successfully lean[s] into its drama-horror hybrid to underscore the characters’ humanity."
+Rosie Knight of IGN considers that "much of the strength of 30 Coins comes from [its] trio of leads" and that "easily the best thing about the show is that, aside from the horror, it also works as an Indiana Jones-style artifact quest," giving it 8 out of 10.
+Marissa de la Cerda, writing for The A.V.
+Club, writes, "The grotesqueries that de la Iglesia is known for are on full display in the phantasmagoric visuals and viscera".
+She grades it a B, concluding that it "successfully lean[s] into its drama-horror hybrid to underscore the characters' humanity."

-Reviewing for Cinemanía, Miguel Ángel Romero considered De la Iglesia's creation as an immersion in the Lovecraftian universe, and also noted an implicit reference to Nyarlathotep in the season finale.
-Romero praised Cosimo Fusco's chilling performance and the performances of Eduard Fernández and Manolo Solo in antagonist roles, also welcoming the referencial nature of De la Iglesia's work (inspired by the likes of Antonio Mercero, Ridley Scott and John Carpenter).
-Among the negative aspects to be improved Romero cited the "particularly calamitous CGI" featured in the last episodes and the disjointed plots.
+Reviewing for Cinemanía, Miguel Ángel Romero considered De la Iglesia's creation as an immersion in the Lovecraftian universe and also noted an implicit reference to Nyarlathotep in the season finale.
+Romero praised Cosimo Fusco's chilling performance and the performances of Eduard Fernández and Manolo Solo in antagonist roles, also welcoming the referential nature of De la Iglesia's work (inspired by the likes of Antonio Mercero, Ridley Scott and John Carpenter).
+Among the negative aspects to be improved, Romero cited the "particularly calamitous CGI" featured in the last episodes and the disjointed plots.